How to Visit the Coral Coast on a Budget

 Kayaking

-A staple of any waterfront accommodation on the Coral Coast, kayaks are always available to hire for free.
-Get out on the water and explore the coast surrounding your resort or test your teamwork as a couple in a double kayak!
+A staple of any waterfront accommodation on the Coral Coast, kayaks are almost always available to hire for free!
+Get out on the water and explore the coast or test your relationship or friendship in a double kayak!
 Just ask the resort staff where are the best places to paddle to.
+For more experiences for two, check out the 10 Most Romantic Things to Do on the Coral Coast.

 Snorkelling

-Discover the complex and colourful underwater world of the Coral Coast by making use of the complimentary snorkelling equipment.
-Admittedly, the off-shore snorkelling is not as good as what you would find on Fiji’s outer islands, but resorts on the Coral Coast like the Mango Bay Resort, Crusoe’s Retreat and Bedarra Beach Inn have access to a lagoon with some fantastic snorkelling when the tide is right.
-Alternatively, many resorts offer snorkelling boat trips at an affordable cost.
+Discover the tropical fish and colourful underwater world of the Coral Coast by making use of the complimentary snorkelling equipment.
+Although the off-shore snorkelling is not as good as what you would find on Fiji’s outer islands, resorts on the Coral Coast like the Mango Bay Resort, Crusoe’s Retreat and Bedarra Beach Inn have access to a lagoon with some fantastic snorkelling.
+Alternatively, many resorts like The Beachouse offer snorkelling boat trips, usually at an affordable rate.

 Introductory Scuba Diving Lesson

 Unsure about whether scuba diving is right for you?
 Don’t miss the opportunity to try it for free at your resort!
-Resorts such as Mango Bay Resort and Crusoe’s Retreat offer a complimentary scuba diving lesson in the resort pool.
+Budget accommodations on the Coral Coast, like Mango Bay Resort, offer a complimentary scuba diving lesson in the resort pool.
+For more information, see How to Learn to Scuba Dive in Fiji: The Ultimate Guide.

 Free and Cheap Land Activities on the Coral Coast